chandler-barlow/blog/content/posts/maybe-monad-in-typescript.md

 This will never hit the final logging statement.
 The Maybe Monad abstracts away the continual/nested checking required when handling potentially missing values!

 We use `fMap` because `drink.caffeineContent` is potentially undefined.
 Because it could be missing we need to lift it into `MaybeM`. `fMap` doesn't wrap the result of it's function in `MaybeM` like `map` does.
-Using `fMap` allows us to "flatten" our result so that we don't end nested.
+Using `fMap` allows us to "flatten" our result so that we don't end up nested.